Dynamic-Capital/Dynamic-Capital/docs/telegram-verification-runbook.md

   `./scripts/ops/tail-telegram-logs.ts verify-telegram`.

-The script highlights how many entries returned status 401 (either via explicit status fields or message text).
+The script highlights how many entries returned status 401 (either via explicit status fields or message text) and prints a status-code breakdown so you can spot any new error classes.
 Use `--json` when piping into analytics pipelines or dashboards.

 ## Follow-up Actions